estervandeput/portfolio/README.md

 ### 2. Text Adventure Game: THE HUNGER GAMES
 #### Course: Python for Data Analysts
-#### Course Goal: Drive meaning from large datasets using Python and apply statistical methods.
-Learn programming design principles.
+In this course, I learned to drive meaning from large datasets using Python and apply statistical methods.
+I also learn new programming design principles.

 #### Project Requirements
 The assignment's goal was to create a text-based adventure game using Python's fundamental concepts and programming design principles.
 The key requirements included: